theRealAph/ScopeLocals/README.md

 code changes will be required to switch from thread locals to scope locals.

-Please note that these are simple examples for the sake of brevity.
+Please note that, for the sake of brevity, these are simple examples.
 In some cases a simple refactoring would make the use of scope locals unnecessary, but that would be far more difficult in a more complex scenario with multiple libraries of separate authorship.